AlphaGit/alphas-manifesto-blog/_posts/2015-09-06-atps-angular-protractor-travis-saucelabs.md

 ### A note about grunt

 I actually wanted to make this work without grunt at all, for a few reasons.
 First, I could get more control over the details of what was being ran.
 Second, I would be able to limit the amount of dependencies required for my project and the simplicity for another developer to grasp it.
 While I love the idea, it proved to be a lot more complicated that I originally envisioned, but I cannot understand (yet) what the exact reason is for that.
-If you're interested in the details of my journey and my numerous failures, check my question in StackOverflow: <a href="https://gist.github.com/AlphaGit/d4564d5103c1a2b452c99d4bd5940d21">Protractor and Travis, cross-platform scripts (and other horror stories)</a>.
+If you're interested in the details of my journey and my numerous failures, check my question in StackOverflow: [Protractor and Travis, cross-platform scripts (and other horror stories)](https://gist.github.com/AlphaGit/d4564d5103c1a2b452c99d4bd5940d21).

 ## Getting Protractor to run locally